PSU-Research-Computing/dkmonitor/README.rst

    - A ``task`` file specifies the settings to monitor one disk or directory
    - You can have multiple task files to monitor more than one disk or directory

    a.
-Set system_name to something unique to the specific system.
+Set system_host_name to something unique to the specific system.
       it is recomened that you all tasks on the same system have the same system name

    b.
 Set directory_path to the directory you want to search